osygroup/Nxtgenhub_Challenge/README.md

    ```

 #### Contact Support
-- If issues persist, contact Kubernetes cluster or cloud provider support.
+- If issues persist, contact the DevOps Team.

 ---